V-Sekai/world/DOC_manuals/decisions/20240331-vrc-vrm-compatibility.md

 15. The FX controller must match the name and not be temporary.
 16. Remove all face blend shapes.
 17. Use the reader to add face blend shapes (perfect sync)
+18. Delete `mouthRollUpper`, `mouthRollLower` and `mouthClose`.
-18. Delete VRM tools.
+19. Delete VRM tools.
-19. Make sure all pipeline IDs are detached.
+20. Make sure all pipeline IDs are detached.
-20. Remember to delete the upper chest from the humanoid.
+21. Remember to delete the upper chest from the humanoid.
-21. Eye look is behind the nose
+22. Eye look is behind the nose
-22. Make sure the breast bones are parented as the same bone as the clothing chest bones correspond to.
+23. Make sure the breast bones are parented as the same bone as the clothing chest bones correspond to.
+24. Cross eyed fix in vrcfury breaks eye tracking.
-23. Upload.
+25. Upload.
 (Pick a new slot.
 DO NOT REUSE A SLOT.)

 ### Installed packages